-A hysterosalpingogram is a simple radiological technique that is used to undertake a tubal evaluation by assessing the shape and size of the uterine cavity and the clarity of the fallopian tubes.
-It begins with the infusion of an opaque dye into the cervical canal via an injection.
-This dye eventually permeates into the uterus and the fallopian tubes.
-The dye accentuates blockages in the fallopian tubes, by staying concentrated in a specific region.
-The procedure is usually undertaken in the window between the tenth day of the menstrual cycle, and the day of ovulation.
+A hysterosalpingogram (HSG) is a simple radiological technique that is used to undertake a tubal evaluation by assessing the shape and size of the uterine cavity and the patency of the fallopian tubes.
+It begins with the infusion of an opaque dye into the cervical canal via an instrument.
+This dye eventually permeates into the uterus and the fallopian tubes, accentuating blockages in the fallopian tubes by staying concentrated in a specific region.
+The procedure is usually undertaken in the window between the sixth and tenth day of the menstrual cycle.

-Through a hysterosalpingogram, your radiologist can view the structural build of your uterus, and also explore the patency of your fallopian tubes.
+Through an HSG, your doctor can view the structure of your uterus, and also explore the patency of your fallopian tubes.
 If there is any tubal obstruction or uterine scarring, your fertility consultant will design a suitable treatment solution for you, to augment your chances of conceiving a baby.

-If you have experienced repeated miscarriages, it is possible that they have been caused by connatural or acquired inconsistencies of the uterus.
-A hysterosalpingogram can help in ascertaining the presence of tumors, adhesions and fibroids, which are all hindrances to fertility.
+If you have experienced repeated miscarriages, it is possible that they have been caused by inherent or acquired inconsistencies of the uterus.
+An HSG can help in ascertaining the presence of tumours, adhesions and fibroids, which are all hindrances to fertility.

-A hysterosalpingogram is a smooth, facile procedure that usually lasts no longer than half an hour.
+A hysterosalpingogram (HSG) is a smooth and short procedure that usually lasts no longer than half an hour.

-There are certain risks that can stem from a hysterosalpingogram procedure, although the merits of the routine outbalance the drawbacks.
+A hysterosalpingogram (HSG) procedure presents minor risks, although the merits of the routine outbalance the drawbacks.

 There are theories that prolonged periods of radiation can act as a catalyst for cancer.
-However, on Cloudnine, our hysterosalpingogram routines are gentle and measured, allowing for an effective diagnosis while keeping the risk of radiation at bay.
+However, on Cloudnine, our HSG routines are gentle and measured, allowing for a diagnosis while keeping the risk of radiation at bay.

-If you have previously been diagnosed with an inflammatory pelvic condition or a sexually transmitted disease, a hysterosalpingogram could exacerbate your condition.
+If you have previously been diagnosed with a pelvic inflammatory disorder or a sexually transmitted disease, an HSG could exacerbate your condition.
 Be sure to detail your medical history to your fertility specialist, so that a customised treatment plan can be drawn out for you.